wlegolas/pz-react-structure-approach/docs/configure-chai-to-work-with-jest.md

 - Add in the test setup file **src/setupTests.js** the code below:

 ```
-import chai from 'chai';
+import chai from 'chai'
-import chaiJestSnapshot from "chai-jest-snapshot";
+import chaiJestSnapshot from "chai-jest-snapshot"
+import spies from 'chai-spies'
 ```

 - In the file **src/setupTests.js** put the code below to configure Chai to use the lib to compare the snapshots like Jest does:

 ```
-chai.use(chaiJestSnapshot);
+chai.use(chaiJestSnapshot)
+chai.use(spies)
 ```

 - In the file **src/setupTests.js** put the code below to configure Chai _expect_ to be the default expect in the test files: